3 New Spain & New France

 Map of New France

-The French were more concerned than the English with converting Indians to Christianity.
+The French were more concerned than the English with converting Native Americans to Christianity.
 Jesuit Black Robes, as Algonquians called them, sent home letters to their superiors, bound and preserved for future historians in the multi-volume Jesuit Relations.
 Missionaries had a stake in exaggerating their success at conversions, but these primary sources nonetheless reveal a lot.
 It’s evident, for one thing, that the Pays d’en Haut — “upper ground” or Great Lakes area — was more an arena of trade and diplomacy than simple conflict, though there was plenty of violent torture, dismemberment, and death as well.
-A key factor was the English presence to the east that Indians could manipulate for more favorable terms than they got later when dealing with only the English or Americans.
-The three respective parties (French, English, and Indians) triangulated the relationship as best they could in a complex web of shifting alliances, interspersed with gratuitous tit-for-tat violence and occasional wars.
+A key factor was the English presence to the east that Indigenous Americans could manipulate for more favorable terms than they got later when dealing with only the English or Americans.
+The three respective parties (French, English, and Native Americans) triangulated the relationship as best they could in a complex web of shifting alliances, interspersed with gratuitous tit-for-tat violence and occasional wars.
 The British even tried to exterminate some French-allied populations, as when they put bounties on the scalps of Mi ‘ kmaq men, women, and children in Nova Scotia in 1749.
 The bigger conflicts occurred whenever England and France fought in Europe, which was quite often over the course of the late 17th and 18th centuries.
 Thus, colonial history is marked with a series of engagements, including King William’s War, Queen Anne’s War, and King George’s War, that didn’t significantly alter the territorial claims in North America because they happened before English colonies on the Atlantic encroached on French settlers in the St. Lawrence Valley.

 Non Native American Nations Control Over North America 1750-2008